lkovanen/TMFinder/README.md

 TMFinder uses [bliss][bliss] to calculate canonical forms of graphs.
 You need to install bliss separately to use TMFinder:

 1. [Download bliss][bliss] (version 0.72 should work) and compile it by following the instructions included with it.
+Make sure to compile the version without GMP, by calling `make` instead of `make gmp`.

 2. Add the path of the bliss directory to the environment variables `LIBRARY_PATH` and `CPLUS_INCLUDE_PATH`.